Skip to content

 After flying the site, PV Invest uploaded the captured imagery and GCP coordinates to 3Dsurvey for point cloud and orthophoto generation.

-From there on, digital elevation maps and contours were calculated to provide a reference for post-repair site investigation and comparison.
+From there, digital elevation maps and contours were calculated to provide a reference for post-repair site investigation and comparison.

-Automatic volume calculation feature in 3Dsurvey empowered PV Invest engineers to get all the numbers on cuts, fills, surface changes, and subsidence volumes in minutes.
+Automatic volume calculation feature in 3Dsurvey allowed PV Invest engineers to get all the numbers on cuts, fills, surface changes, and subsidence volumes in minutes.

-With achieved accuracy of 4 cm, ordering and transporting the right amount of by-product material for carrying out the repairs was a simply a matter of looking at final volume calculation numbers and – action.
+With achieved accuracy of 4 cm, ordering and transporting the right amount of by-product material for carrying out the repairs was simply a matter of looking at final volume calculation numbers.

 Faster Data Collection Leads to Better ROI

-The whole project, from flying the Phantom to finished documentation, took 2 days, nearly 5 times faster than classical methods usually take, with the benefit of highly improved data quality and quantity.
+The whole project, from flying the Phantom to finished documentation, took 2 days.
+This is nearly 5 times faster than classical methods, with the benefit of highly improved data quality and quantity.

-More Surveying Projects w/ DJI Phantom 4 and 3Dsurvey
+More Surveying Projects with DJI Phantom 4 and 3Dsurvey

 DJI Phantom 4 Geospatial Accuracy Tested >